goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 {: .notice--primary}

 ## Motor Test 1
-- Plug in flt battery
+- Plug in your flight battery.
-- Connect telem
+- [Connect](https://ardupilot.org/copter/docs/common-connect-mission-planner-autopilot.html) Mission Planner to PixRacer via USB.
-- Initial Setup >> Optional Hardware >> Motor Test
+- In Mission Planner go to Initial Setup >> Optional Hardware >> Motor Test

 Note - Motor Test assigments A-D ARE NOT THE SAME as the motor 1-4 number assignements.
 See wiki page.
 Front right first; then move in clockwise fashion.
 {: .notice--primary}

-- Press and hold Safety Switch to allow motor arming
+- Press and hold Safety Switch until you see solid LED to allow motor arming.
-- Test each motor and note rotation per the wiki image
+- Test each motor and note rotation per the wiki image.
+We will reverse motor directions as required in next step.

 ### BLHeli
-- Disconnect MP or anything else using serial ports
+- First disconnect Mission Planner, or anything else using serial ports.
+- As of this writing we are using BLHeli32 Suite 32710.
+- [Follow video on wiki](https://ardupilot.org/copter/docs/common-blheli32-passthru.html#the-following-section-shows-how-to-setup-blheli-32-pass-through-support) to use BLHeli32 Suite to check ESC firmware settings are all the same.
-- Follow wiki.
-Using BLHeli Suite 32710 Change rotations as required.
-Also a good time to update firmware.
-32.7 as of this writing
+- Change motor rotations as required.
+- Now is also a good time to update firmware.
+We updated to 32.7 as of this writing.

 ## Motor Test 2
-- This time we will use the radio
+- For this motor test we will makes sure the radio
 - Flt battery
 - Move throttle stick to bottom right and hold until armed
 - Motors should spin slowly